ady-zaporojanu/swite-hive/README.md

-# Swite Hive Landing Page 🍯🍇
+# Swite Hive Landing Page On Progress.... 🍯🍇

 This is a landing page design for "Swite Hive," showcasing different fruit-infused honey variations.
 The design includes a hero section with a rotating carousel that displays various honey jars with fruits, accompanied by other animations.